vorticity/challenge/README.md

 ===============
 - Currently using mongodb text indexing feature for keyword search
 - Currently flattening results of mongodb cursor to a list
-- Search terms are AND not OR
+- Search terms are OR'd together

 Future Work
 ===========